-10.09 Global and National Field Placement Guidelines
+Section 10.06 Global and National Field Placement Guidelines

 The Office of Field Instruction (OFI) develops limited global and national field placements that correspond to the methods and practice areas of the curriculum, that are capable of providing advanced fieldwork practice experiences, and that reflect the richness and emerging trends of the social work profession.
-These field placements are approved by the Director of OFI to ensure that:
+These field placements are approved by the Director of OFI to ensure that the Council on Social Work Education (CSWE) accreditation and field curriculum standards are met and that students receive professional level credentialed supervision (minimum 2 years post-MSW-- preferably licensed).
+Students seeking these experiences must be enrolled in the advanced standing or 16-month curriculum schedules and can expected to typically commit 5 days per week (8-10 advanced field instruction credits).
+Students must begin their local/domestic field placement in the fall and winter terms and complete the global or national placement during the spring-summer term.

-o The Council on Social Work Education (CSWE) accreditation and field curriculum standards are met and that students receive professional level credentialed supervision (minimum 2 years post-MSW-preferably licensed).
-Students seeking these experiences must be enrolled in the Advanced Standing or 16-month curriculum schedules and can expected to typically commit 5 days per week (8-10 advanced field instruction credits).
-Students must begin their local/domestic field placement in the Fall and Winter terms and complete the global or national placement during the Spring-Summer term.
+Extensive course planning and scheduling is involved and students need to be aware that the majority of these placements are for those with a macro method (Community Organization, Social Policy & Evaluation, Management of Human Services).
+There are limited Interpersonal Practice (IP) sites due to the nature of IP learning, and the need to have breadth and depth treatment-related experiences.

-Extensive course planning and scheduling is involved and students need to be aware that these the majority of these placements are for those with a macro method (CO, SP&E, MHS).
-There are limited IP sites due to the nature of IP learning, and the need to have breadth and depth treatment related experiences.
-These placements have implications for the financial aid package and the curriculum schedule that is chosen which is why the decision must be made PRIOR to registration for classes.
+Global and national placements have implications for the financial aid package and the curriculum schedule that is chosen which is why the decision must be made PRIOR to registration for classes.

 Students will be required to complete a rigorous application procedure, complete the required proposal form, meet all deadlines, and secure the required references.
-Students seeking a global experience are required to work closely with the Office of Global Affairs (http://www.ssw.umich.edu/public/OGA/index. html) upon admission to the School and will be required to enroll in a mandatory one credit transition seminar that will meet before departure (Winter term) and upon return (Fall term).
+Students seeking a global experience are required to work closely with the Office of Global Affairs (https://ssw.umich.edu/programs/global-activities) upon admission to the School and will be required to enroll in a mandatory one credit transition seminar that will meet before departure (winter term) and upon return (fall term).